- 8 large whole grain tortillas

 - Wrap 8 whole grain tortillas in a damp kitchen towel and place them in an oven safe dish.
 Cover the dish with a lid or aluminum foil.
 Keep them in the oven for 15-20 minutes until heated through.
 This will allow the tortillas to become warm, tender, and easy to fold and roll.
 If you are using a microwave put 3-4 tortillas on a plate and cover with a damp paper towel and microwave on high for 30-60 seconds or until they are warmed through.

 - In a large pot over medium-high heat, boil the potatoes and cauliflower in the same pot until tender.
-Drain and set aside.
+Drain and roughly mash.
+Cover and set aside.

 - Place the onions and jalapeno in a large skillet pan and sauté over medium-high heat using small amounts of water or vegetable broth for deglazing the pan and preventing the onions from sticking.
 When onions become tender, add the garlic, ginger, cumin, coriander, garam masala, fennel seeds, and turmeric.
 Continue to simmer over low-medium heat for another 5 minutes.